 In Peter Leim’s Champagne, he notes that Aurélien Gerbais is an 8th generation grower in the Côte des Bar and the 4th generation to make wine in this region of the Aube.

-The estate of Pierre Gerbais is unique in Champagne in that Pinot blanc accounts for nearly a quarter of the domaine’s 43 acres of vines–including some plantings in the historic “Les Proies” vineyard that were planted in 1904.
-While other estates uprooted their Pinot blanc in favor of the more fashionable Chardonnay and Pinot noir, Pinot blanc’s ability to better handle the humidity and frost that can descend into the river valley around the Gerbais’ estate in Celles-sur-Ource favored its planting.
+The estate of Pierre Gerbais is certainly unique in Champagne.
+Pinot blanc accounts for nearly a quarter of the domaine’s 43 acres of vines.
+This includes some old vine plantings in the historic “Les Proies” vineyard that date back to 1904.

 After Aurélien’s grandmother became sick from pesticide residue on the vines after working in the vineyard, the estate converted to organic viticulture in the 1990s.

 The L’Originale is 100% Pinot blanc sourced from old vine plantings.
 It spends 36 months aging on the lees prior to being disgorged with a dosage of 3 g/l.
 Around 3000 bottles are made every year.

 High intensity nose.
 The huge apple notes are a mix of both fresh cut apples and grilled apple slices–like something topping a wood-fired white pizza.
 Some spiced pear as well.

 On the palate the apple notes carry through.
 The notes are amplified with a sense creaminess and weight in the mouthfeel.
 The subtle smokiness from the nose exhibited by the grilled slices linger and compliments the toasty-leesy flavors of the Champagne.
 The finish is long with a salty minerality.